nebula-plugins/nebula-project-plugin/README.md

 }
 ```

-That will cause the functionalCompile to extend from testCompile, and functionalRuntime to extend from testRuntime, since those are the configurations from the "test" SourceSet.
+That will cause the `functionalCompile` to extend from `testCompile`, and `functionalRuntime` to extend from `testRuntime`, since those are the configurations from the "test" SourceSet.

 Test Facets
 --------------

-If "Test" is in the facet name, then a Test task would be created (though it'll still inherit from the "main" SourceSet, use the above configuration to make the test facet extends from the test SourceSet).
+If "Test" is in the facet name then a Test task will be created (though it will still inherit from the "main" SourceSet--use the above configuration to make the test facet extends from the test SourceSet).
 For example:

 ```groovy
 facets {